Grzesik/PrismShell.Maui/README.md

 `await Shell.Current.GoToAsync($"{nameof(MyPage)}");`

 It is also possible to transmit parameters to the next viewmodel.
-Use the static function: NavigationService.SetParameter(param)
+Use the function: NavigationService.SetParameter(param)

 Example.